KoT9R/Qodana/topics/about-license-audit.md

 Check the results in your browser at [`http://localhost:8080`](http://localhost:8080).

-Read our [Docker guide](license-audit-docker-readme.md) for more options and details related to the License Audit execution.
+Read our [Docker guide](license-audit-docker-readme.md) for more options and details related to the License audit execution.

 ## Next steps